chromi/essp/ESSP.md

 a FIFO queue, but since packets are not dropped at the threshold, sojourn times are not clamped like they would be in a FIFO.

-All flows use the Reno CCA, because the main focus is on slow start behavior.
+All flows use the Reno CCA, because the main focus is on slow start (SS) behavior.
 All standard slow start flows have pacing disabled, and all ESSP flows have pacing enabled.

+In addition to the plots, there are links to the log files with each of the Figure captions.
+These show slow start exit times and cwnd, and stage information for ESSP.

-### One Flow
+### One Flow at 20 ms RTT

+This series of tests compares standard SS vs ESSP at 20 ms RTT, with three different bandwidths: 100 Mbps (Figure 1a/1b), 1000 Mbps (Figure 2a/2b) and 10 Gbps (Figure 3a/3b).

+Comparing Figure 1a (standard) vs Figure 1b (ESSP), we see that standard SS exits with a cwnd of 375756 bytes (from the log file), and ESSP exits at 258222, much closer to the BDP of 250000 bytes.
+Since standard is too high, it's marked with CE shortly after SS exit, causing a multiplicative decrease (MD) and loss in throughput earlier than necessary.

+We also see in the ESSP log files for Figures 1b, 2b and 3b that ESSP is able to perform slow start using only its delay trigger, resulting in smaller sojourn time excursions in each case than standard SS.

+In the 10 Gbps case (Figure 3b), ESSP hasn't quite exited slow start by the end of the two second test, but we can see that its exit cwnd would already be very close to the BDP of 25 MB.

 ![Figure 1a](results/f1a-oneflow-100mbps-20ms-std.png)
 *Figure 1a: One flow, 100 Mbps, 20 ms RTT, standard slow start